-Building a voice assistant for a React Native app
+Building a voice agent for a React Native app¶

-With Alan AI SDK for React Native, you can create a voice assistant or chatbot and embed it to your React Native app.
-The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI assistant from scratch.
+With Alan AI SDK for React Native, you can create a voice agent or chatbot and embed it to your React Native app.
+The Alan AI Platform provides you with all the tools and leverages the industry’s best Automatic Speech Recognition (ASR), Spoken Language Understanding (SLU) and Speech Synthesis technologies to quickly build an AI agent from scratch.

 In this tutorial, we will create a simple React Native app with Alan AI voice and test drive it on the simulator.
-The app users will be able to tap the voice assistant button and give custom voice commands, and the AI assistant will reply to them.
+The app users will be able to tap the voice agent button and give custom voice commands, and the AI agent will reply to them.

 To go through this tutorial, make sure the following prerequisites are met: